octavian00/countCppMethods/README.md

 Meco is a open source project, a tool that parse a directory, counts methods from each cpp file and put the result in a json file which can be uploaded as property file in dxPlatform

 ## Technologies
 We use Kotlin as programming language to build this tool.
-For obtain number of methods we use ctags tool and for write data in a pretty JSON format, GSON help us.
+For obtain number of methods we use universal ctags tool and for write data in a pretty JSON format, GSON help us.
+[Universal ctags](https://ctags.io/) is a maintained implementation of ctags.
 Ctags is a programming tool that generates an index file of names found in source files and header files of various programming languages.
 Depending on the language, functions, variables, class members, macros and so on may be indexed.

 ## Installing